opral/monorepo/rfcs/001-core-architecture.md

 What started with a [proof of concept](https://www.reddit.com/r/sveltejs/comments/p4h6bg/proof_of_concept_internationalize_a_svelte_app_in/) to solve @samuelstroschein's frustrations turned into a year-long research project: "What solution(s) are required to make localization simple across all stakeholders?".
 Hundreds of interviews and multiple proofs of concepts later a pattern emerged: Software and translations are stored in git.
 Yet, most solutions do not acknowledge and embrace that fact.
 Developers manage translations in git while translators manage translations with Excel or [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) UIs on top of databases.
 Workflows of developers and translators are de-coupled and siloed.

-This RFC proposes a localization system that acknowledges git as the source of truth for localization and embraces git to close collaboration gaps between developers and translators.
+This RFC proposes a localization system that acknowledges git as the single source of truth, utilizes git for automation, and extends git to close collaboration gaps between developers and translators.

+In short, a git-based localization system for developers and translators.

 <br/>
 <figure>